ff0rmscience/neurograph/README.md

 Here's an introduction:
 https://www.youtube.com/watch?v=bS0KkczgpPY

 This is the first C version, and it's frankly not trimmed or polished.
-Instead I went on to do newer version in other languages elsewhere.
+Instead I went on to do newer versions in other languages elsewhere.